cdmoro/literature-clock/README.md

   - Random language: see a quote in a different language each minute, isn't that cool? ([link](https://literatureclock.netlify.app/?locale=random))
 - [Themes](#themes): the clock has `color themes` and `special themes` and each theme has light and dark variants, of course
   - Random color theme: see a different color theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
+- Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, you can change it for another one!
 - Progress bar: at the bottom of the page there is a `progress bar`, so you can know when a quote is about to change
 - Responsive: no matter how long is a quote, it will always look good on desktop and mobile 😎
 - Accessibility: All the quote elements have `aria-labels`